25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Crescent-shaped Kapalua Bay is just gorgeous and one of the easiest places to snorkel on Maui as marine life is abundant close to shore.
-Whether you choose to get into the water or get some sun on the sand, Kapalua Bay is typically calm and a great choice for all ages.
-Both sides of the bay have lava rock formations housing all kinds of marine life.
+Crescent-shaped Kapalua Bay is incredibly gorgeous and unbeatable as one of the easiest places to snorkel on Maui.
+Marine life here is abundant very close to the shore.
+You'll barely make it off the beach before spotting some of Hawaii's most vibrant fish.
+Whether you choose to get into the water or get some sun on the sand, Kapalua Bay is typically calm (especially during the morning hours) and a great place for families.
+Both sides of the bay feature lava rock formations housing all kinds of Hawaiian marine life.

-The left side (when facing the ocean) is full of sea turtles in the early morning, and the reef is very nice at the far end.
-The right side has a lot of fish, including needlefish, baby parrotfish, humuhumunukunukuapua’a, and several species of butterflyfish.
+The left side (when facing the ocean) is full of sea turtles and the reef is very pristine.
+The right side hosts a ton of fish, including needlefish, baby parrotfish, humuhumunukunukuapua’a, and several species of butterflyfish.
 As on the left side, the far end of the right side has the best reef.
 The center of Kapalua Bay is all rolling sand that the waves pattern beautifully.

-Enter the water on the left side.
+Enter the water on the left side for the easiest access.
 There, you’ll find gently sloped sand – perfect for taking your time putting on your gear and getting the kids ready.
 The right side is rocky and quite shallow close to shore, so be careful – not just for your safety, but for the safety of the living reef, too.
-Avoid any scrapes by getting out of the water on the left side.
+Avoid any scrapes by exiting the water on the left side.

 Kapalua Bay Snorkel Rentals